bharmour

 Located at nearly 7000 feet in Budhil Valley, Bharmour, for a tourist, has everything — from scenic beauty to ancient temples to a rich (and quite preserved because of low tourist inflow compared to other places in Himachal) culture.
 Also Read: Best Places To Visit In Himachal.

 It is believed all land around Bharmour belongs to Lord Shiva.
 Hence, Bharmour is fondly and locally spoken of as Shiva Bhumi.
-The town lies between the Pir-Panjal and the Dhauladhar range of the Himalayas and between Ravi Valley and Chenab Valley.
+The town lies between the Pir-Panjal and the Dhauladhar ranges of the Himalayas and between Ravi Valley and Chenab Valley.

 About landscapes and vibe, in Budhil Valley in general, you will find abundant alpine pastures with a lot of Gaddis (or Shephard) making their way from Chamba to Lahaul, or vice-versa.